“Over the course of my 10 years with yoga I have found myself steering more and more toward the quieter aspects of the practice.”

 I took my first yoga class in 2005 on the invitation of a friend, and at that time, teaching yoga was the farthest thing from my mind.
 I was excited about the idea of rehabbing a physical injury I had incurred as a bike-commuter and about finding a few moments of relaxation – something that was missing from the rest of my life.
 I continued to attend classes casually for the next few years, and on a Saturday morning in 2008, came in to The Bhaktishop for a class with Lisa Mae.
 It was my first time at the studio and I still remember the way that I felt when I left.
 She spoke in poetic language, making metaphors of the body and the breath, and the class put me in touch with something I didn’t even realize I’d been seeking.
 Less than a year later I would join The Bhaktishop’s yoga school program to deepen my understanding of the practice.

 Within the year of the teacher training program I went on to complete three apprenticeships with three different teachers, meeting one-on-one for more specialized training and conversation.
 Although it had not been my intention in attending the yoga school program, with a little nudging, I began teaching classes at the Shop to beginners, and soon after, a restorative yoga class.
 I like to tease that I could do a “good impression of a calm person,” but that it would be a few more years before I learned how to really use these practices to find relief from my high level of anxiety.
 In the years that followed I would attend many workshops on teaching methodology, philosophy, Sanskrit, anatomy, and Ayurveda.
-I completed an Iyengar immersion with Julie Gudmestad, and more recently, became certified by Judith Lasater for teaching restorative yoga.
-I also completed my Masters in Counseling with an emphasis in Depth Psychology and began a private practice as a mental health counselor.
+I completed an Iyengar immersion with Julie Gudmestad, and more recently, became certified by Judith Lasater for teaching restorative yoga, and received my 500-Hour Advanced Study Training here at The Bhaktishop.
+I have since also completed my Masters in Counseling with an emphasis in Depth Psychology and began a private practice as a mental health counselor.